-Everyone has gastric problems from time to time like an upset stomach, gas, heartburn, constipation, or diarrhoea.
+Everyone has gastric problems from time to time, like an upset stomach, gas, heartburn, constipation, or diarrhoea.
+Various reasons can contribute to these stomach problems, like indigestion or an empty stomach.
 Many digestive problems may be uncomfortable or embarrassing, but they are not serious and don’t last long.
 Others can be controlled with simple changes in your diet.
-But sometimes even common digestive symptoms can be signs of a more serious problem.
+But sometimes, even common stomach gas problems can be signs of a more serious problem.

 Types of gastric health problems and their causes: